 More details about high blood cholesterol are available on our separate BRFS report on the 2021 data.

 In 2022, about one-fourth of the adult population in Delaware (27.7 percent) reported having been diagnosed with arthritis.
 Women had a significantly higher prevalence of arthritis (31.1 percent) than men (21.8 percent).
 Non-Hispanic White adults had a significantly higher prevalence (33.0 percent) than Non-Hispanic Black adults (25.7 percent).

 As would be expected, the prevalence of arthritis increases dramatically with age.
 While only 13.5 percent of 35-44 year-old adults reported having been diagnosed with arthritis, the prevalence increases steadily with age.
 About 26.4 percent of 45-54 year-old adults reported arthritis, and the prevalence increased to 37.4 percent among 55-64 year-olds, and 53.8 percent among Delawareans age 65 and older.

 In 2021, the BRFS asked if their arthritis limited their ability to participate in usual activities.
 About 11.2 percent of Delaware adults reported that they had been diagnosed with arthritis and it limited their usual activities.
 About 8.3 percent of Delaware adults said their arthritis limited their ability to work.

-The 2021 survey asked if respondents had ever been told they have kidney disease, not including kidney stones, bladder infections, or incontinence.
-Slightly more than 3.9 percent of Delaware adults reported having been diagnosed at some time with kidney disease.
+The 2022 survey asked if respondents had ever been told they have kidney disease, not including kidney stones, bladder infections, or incontinence.
+Slightly more than 4.4 percent of Delaware adults reported having been diagnosed at some time with kidney disease.
 The prevalence was identical for men and women, and there were no significant differences by race/ethnicity.
-Age was a significant factor, with kidney disease prevalence at about 3.6 percent of the population under age 45, but rising to 5.5 percent among adults age 55-64 and 7.4 percent among those 65 and older.
+Age was a significant factor: 5.5 percent of adults age 55-64 and 9.6 percent of those 65 and older reported having kidney disease.